< Other entriesEmoji in APA citations

 RealAPAfan_67.
 (2026, January 8).
 Thanks to PERRLA, I'm able to focus on the actual content of my paper [grinning face emoji] [Post].
 Bluesky. https://www.bluesky.com/exampleemojireference

 Luckily, whether you’re a 👍or a 👎when it comes to emojis, PERRLA’s got you covered.
-In fact, both of the example references above were created using PERRLA: first by selecting ‘Create a New Reference,’ clicking on the ‘All Types’ tab, selecting ‘Social Media’ as the Reference Type, and completing the fields in PERRLA’s References & Citations panel.
+In fact, the example references above were created using PERRLA: first by selecting ‘Create a New Reference,’ clicking on the ‘All Types’ tab, selecting ‘Social Media’ as the Reference Type, and completing the fields in PERRLA’s References & Citations panel.

 It’s worth noting that, whether you want to copy and paste an emoji or simply learn the official name of an emoji, the APA recommends using this Emoji List.
-In Microsoft Word, you can also follow the steps found here to add emojis to your reference.
-If you’re working in Word on a Mac, you’ll find the Emojis in the Edit menu at the very top of your screen:
+In Microsoft Word for Web (the online version of Microsoft Word), you can also follow the steps found here to add emojis to your reference.

 Where to find Emoji & Symbols on Mac